The Population Sampled

 The sampling frame for the selection of sampling points comprises all Output Areas (OAs) in Great Britain.
-In 2017, two OAs were selected for a sampling point (prior to 2008 only one was selected).
+Two OAs are selected per sampling point.

 The sampling frame for the selection of addresses is the Postal Address File (PAF).

-Interviewers were issued with the pre-selected addresses to contact.
-At each household contacted they enumerated eligible individuals aged 15+.
-The final stage of the sampling was then to select which of these eligible individuals should be interviewed.
-One individual was selected in most households, and up to two individuals in larger households.
-The rules as to how this was done are described later in this document.
+At the field stage Interviewers are issued with the addresses where there has been no survey completed (and no refusal to take part) at the postal stage.
+At each household contacted they enumerate eligible individuals aged 15+.
+The final stage of the sampling is then to select which of these eligible individuals should be interviewed.
+One individual is selected in most households, and up to two individuals in larger households.
+The rules as to how this is done are described later in this document.

-Some disproportional sampling was used at the stage of selecting sampling points in order to over-sample certain ACORN areas particularly likely to contain individuals with AB social grades.
+Some disproportional sampling is used at the stage of selecting sampling points in order to over-sample certain ACORN areas particularly likely to contain individuals with AB social grades.

 Selection of Sampling Points

-The steps taken to select the sampling points were therefore as follows:
+The steps taken to select the sampling points are therefore as follows:

-- Sampling weights were applied to the adult populations of OAs by 7 categories of ACORN Types, as follows:
+a) Sampling weights are applied to the adult populations of OAs by 7 categories of ACORN Types, as follows:

-- The weighted adult populations of each of the 60 area groupings were calculated.
-The target number of sampling points for each area grouping was then set.
-The total number of points at this stage was 2,568 per annum.
+c) The weighted adult populations of each of the 60 area groupings are calculated.
+The target number of sampling points for each area grouping is then set.
+The total number of points at this stage is 1,616 per annum.

-- Within each area grouping, OAs were ranked in descending order by PAMCo district grouping, then within district by PAMCo ACORN category, and finally within PAMCo ACORN category by NS-SEC.
-Prior to 2005, a system of AB scores was used instead of NS-SEC as the final means of ranking.
+d) Within each area grouping, OAs are ranked in descending order by PAMCo district grouping, then within district by PAMCo ACORN category, and finally within PAMCo ACORN category by NS-SEC.

-- The required number of OAs within each area grouping as specified at b) was then selected with probability proportional to weighted adult populations, using random start/fixed sampling interval procedures.
+e) The required number of OAs within each area grouping as specified at b) is then selected with probability proportional to weighted adult populations, using random start/fixed sampling interval procedures.

-- Any selected OA falling into a ‘no-go’ area (as separately defined) was replaced with one in the sample District and same ACORN Type with population size closest to the originally selected OA.
+f) Any selected OA falling into a ‘no-go’ area (as separately defined) is replaced with one in the sample District and same ACORN Type with population size closest to the originally selected OA.

-- Modified procedures were applied in Scotland in areas 49, 50, 51, 52, 56, 57, 58 and 59.
-In these areas the target number of points was increased, relative to other areas, to the numbers shown in the table below.
+g) Modified procedures are applied in Scotland in areas 49, 50, 51, 52, 56, 57, 58 and 59.
+In these areas the target number of points is increased, relative to other areas, to the numbers shown in the table overleaf.

-The area groupings used and the target number of Sampling Points selected were as follows:
+The area groupings used and the target number of Sampling Points selected for data collection in 2021 are as follows: